 - UC Davis: Animal Biology Program.
 UC Davis offers an undergraduate Animal Biology degree and graduate degrees (M.S. and Ph.D.).
 For the undergraduate program, the first two years are spent on core requirements like calculus, biological sciences, and chemistry.
 The last two years are spent designing a tailored curriculum to the student’s interests, culminating in a senior year practicum (a research project with a faculty mentor).
 Total non-resident fees for UC Davis add up to more than $34,000 per year.

 - Humboldt State: Zoology Major.
 Humboldt State offers several undergraduate biology programs suitable for budding zoologists.
 All of the majors (botany, biology, and zoology) are broad enough to include the required coursework for future application to an advanced degree program.
 The zoology program requires calculus, organic chemistry, parasitology, genetics, and other coursework in the biological sciences.
 Tuition and costs for out-of-state students is over $27,000 per year.

 - University of Florida: Zoology Major.
 Florida State offers three tracks for undergraduate zoology majors.
-1. The Zoologist Specialization focuses on basic and applied research in the life sciences, and students are encouraged to participate in supervised research through the Individual Studies in Zoology.
-2. The Pre-Professional Specialization is meant for students who intend to apply to medical, dental, optometry, or veterinary schools for graduate work.
-And, lastly, 3.
-The Education Program is intended for students who would like to teach life sciences at the community college level.
-The costs for an undergraduate students living on campus exceed $19,000
+1) The Zoologist Specialization focuses on basic and applied research in the life sciences, and students are encouraged to participate in supervised research through the Individual Studies in Zoology.
+2) The Pre-Professional Specialization is meant for students who intend to apply to medical, dental, optometry, or veterinary schools for graduate work.
+3) The Education Program is intended for students who would like to teach life sciences at the community college level.
+The costs for undergraduate students living on campus exceeds $19,000

 Zookeeper Working Hours